HaukeBartsch/imaging-site-calendar/README.md

 5. Project summary view with time already spend and time still availabe
 6. Project report page with monthy sorted booking times and actual scans performed
 7. Contact form sends email to maintainer
+8. Order workflow

 ## Screenshots

 Here is a screenshot of the application.
-"Order" is a calendar view.
+"Calendar" is a calendar view.
 "Projects" a list of the current users projects with links to project reports.
 "Contact" allows users to send an email in order to request help.

 ![application screenshot](https://github.com/HaukeBartsch/imaging-site-calendar/blob/master/img/CalendarApp.png "Calendar App Screenshot")